sx2gavin/portfolio-2020/about.md

 nav-menu: true
 ---

 Hi, I'm Gavin.
-Thanks for visiting my personal website.
+Thanks for visiting my game development portfolio website.
 I'm really interested in game development, computer graphics and computer programming in general, so this is where I share a lot of what I've worked on and am working on right now.
-If you are interested in game development as well then good for you!
-You've come to the right place!

-I got my Bachelor of Computer Science from University of Waterloo back in 2015 and since than I've been working as a software developer as my full-time job.
-But I have been making some games and small projects using Unity on the side.
+I got my Bachelor of Computer Science Degree from University of Waterloo back in 2015 and since then I worked as a software developer for four years, before making the transition to game development industry.
+I learnt both Unity3D game engine and Unreal Engine 4 in my spare time and now I am working full-time as a Unity Developer.
+I am still learning new things and building my own prototypes in my spare time and I will be sharing my work in this portfolio.

-If you would love to connect with me to talk about game development and stuff I would be happy to!
-Just connect me on [Linkedin](https://www.linkedin.com/in/xiangyugavinluo/) or send me an email at [luoxiangyu528@gmail.com](mailto:luoxiangyu528@gmail.com).
-Cheers and happy hacking!
+Feel free to connect me on [Linkedin](https://www.linkedin.com/in/xiangyugavinluo/).
+Thanks again for visiting my website and have a great day!